-Still, as Moscow was the French leader’s ‘great moment in history’, on he rode, not chasing any military engagement anymore, thinking only of his triumphant entry into Moscow.
+Moscow was in the French leader’smindhis ‘moment in history’, so on he rode, not chasing any military engagement anymore, thinking only of his entry into Moscow.
 For Napoléon taking Russia’s main city represented everything his campaign was about.
-On he marched slowly behind the retreating Russians, focusing on how to take Moscow as a real conqueror should.
+So, on he marched behind the retreating Russians, focusing on how to take Moscow as a real conqueror should.

 There were questions left to resolve: Could he ride into Moscow city and control it?
-How could the Grande Armée control the centre of Russian life?
-Would Tsar Alexander ever give up his throne?
-Could the Russians accept Napoléon as Emperor?
+How could the Grande Armée ever control this centre of Russian life?
+Would Tsar Alexander give up his throne?
+Would the Russians accept Napoléon as Emperor?
 Or even—could Napoléon’s army open a gateway to Asia?
-Could Napoléon ever be as great as Alexander of Macedonia?
-Many energy-consuming were probably consuming his battle-damaged, failed campaign stricken brain.
+Could he ever be as great as Alexander of Macedonia?
+Many energy-consuming thoughts had probably taken over his battle-damaged, stricken brain.

-For Marshal Kutuzov, the way forward was much simpler.
+For Marshal Kutuzov, the way forward was quite simple.
 Moscow was whatever he had to do to rid Russia of the French.
 After the Russians troops marched through the city, they left the metropolis to Napoléon.

-Arriving at the city’s gates, Napoléon waited impatiently on his horse, having expected to be greeted by Moscow’s elders.
-But nobody came.
+Arriving at the city’s gates, Napoléon waited impatiently on his horse, fully expecting to be greeted by Moscow’s elders.
+Only, nobody came.
 Napoléon sent Murat in to check that the city was clear of the enemy, bedding himself down in a village house on the perimeter.
-The next morning, with the Russians still retreating to a base-camp south at Kaluga, he rode in towards the Kremlin, thinking no doubt (still deluding himself?) that he could and should occupy Moscow, even if only for several depressing weeks.
+The next morning, with the Russians still retreating to a base-camp south at Kaluga, Napoléon rode in towards the Kremlin, thinking no doubt, deluding himself, that he could and should occupy Moscow, even if only for a few depressing weeks.
 And depressing it was going to be for him.

 Napoléon controlled Moscow because the Russian army left it for him.
 In chaos.
 After its mayor, Count Fyodor Rostopchin, made sure the city was soon aflame.